-Altogether, the concentrator would produce a $\sim$3.5\,cm diameter focal spot.
+Altogether, the concentrator would produce a $\sim$\,3.5\,cm diameter focal spot.
 The channeling optics would have a field of view with an angular radius of 4.47\,arcmin (Fig.\,\ref{f:tracing}).
-Shirazi et al. discuss Cadmium Zinc Telluride (CZT) and Si detectors with a few cm$^2$ detection areas as focal plane instrumentation \cite{2018ITNS...65..758T}.
-A {\it 511-CAM} would be an excellent fit with such channeling optics, improving greatly upon the energy resolution of the CZT and Si detectors.
+Shirazi et al. discuss Cadmium Zinc Telluride (CZT) and Si detectors with a few cm$^2$ of detection area as focal plane instrumentation \cite{2018ITNS...65..758T}.
+The {\it 511-CAM} setup would be an excellent fit with such channeling optics, improving greatly upon the energy resolution of the CZT and Si detectors.